-The Early Math Project promotes awareness of the importance of math in early education (birth through age eight) and provides tools to parents and educators.
+Early Math Project [Link no longer available] promotes awareness of the importance of math in early education (birth through age eight) and provides tools to parents and educators.

 And finally, Scholastic provides weekly learn-at-home activities for parents to keep their preschool and kindergarten children engaged and keep learning happening.

 As you continue to be a resource to families, it is important to learn to manage your own stress response to the uncertain climate created by COVID-19 and identify concrete practical strategies to buffer stress and build resilience.
 Use Promo Code: FREESUPPORT to access this course for free!

 The California Early Learning and Development System (CECO) provides an integrated set of resources based on state-of-the-art information for early learning and development and best practices in early education.
 CECO provides the required priority training areas related to Health and Safety for Child Care which includes:

 - Handling Hazardous Material in Child Care

 - Safe Sleep Practices and Sleep Related Infant Deaths

 - Shaken Baby/Abusive Head Trauma